Quantum Immortality and Non-Classical Logic: Computability and The Infinite Monkey Theorem

 If however we insist with the authors above that our logic must be computable, then we necessarily have to work with non-classical logics which are computable.
 In particular, we should work within so-called \emph{constructive} interpretations of logic \cite{sep-mathematics-constructive}, in which the classical interpretations of disjunction and existence are rejected in favour of constructive ones.
 For example, the quantifier ``there exists'' becomes ``we can construct (that is, give an effective method for defining) an object for which the given statement is true''.
 There are several varieties of constructive mathematics \cite{varieties}.
 It should be noted that not all varieties reject notions of infinity.
 Bishop's Constructive Mathematics (referred to as BISH) \cite{bish}, for example, admits many classical mathematical objects which rely on infinities and continuity, but insists that proofs using these objects must proceed constructively (and are therefore computable).
 This illustrates the important distinction between the \emph{epistemological constructivism} of BISH which remains agnostic on the ontology of mathematical objects, and the \emph{ontological constructivism} of other varieties of constructive mathematics which insist that both objects and proofs (procedures) must be computable \cite{sep-mathematics-constructive,varieties}.
 It has been said that computable mathematics is simply mathematics done with intuitionistic logic \cite{sep-mathematics-constructive}.

-In order to subject Everett's argument to a strong scrutiny in a non-classical logic, we here choose an ontologically constructive variety of constructive logic, Recursive Constructive Mathematics, RUSS \cite{sep-mathematics-constructive}.
+In order to subject the QIA to a strong scrutiny in a non-classical logic, we here choose an ontologically constructive variety of constructive logic, Recursive Constructive Mathematics, RUSS \cite{sep-mathematics-constructive}.
 RUSS is a constructive version of recursive function theory, in which functions on the natural numbers are defined recursively.
 Essentially, RUSS takes the classical recursive analysis in the tradition of Turing and Church but uses only intuitionistic logic.

+We remind the reader that this paper is not an argument in support of constructive methods in physics in general, neither of RUSS in particular.
+(The interested reader is referred to \cite{hellman93,nielsen97,bridges97,bridges99,bridgessvozil00} amongst others.)
+Rather, it seeks to examine the QIA in a computable context, in anticipation either of reaching a testable implication that the universe is computable, or of recasting the QIA in a computable form.
 In the following subsection, we briefly outline the theorems of a recent work in computable probability based on RUSS which will be central to the argument of this paper.